camunda/camunda-docs/docs/components/best-practices/operations/securing-camunda-c7.md

 For real life usage, enable at least **Basic Authentication** for the **REST API** by adjusting the `web.xml` as described in the [User Guide](https://docs.camunda.org/manual/latest/reference/rest/overview/authentication/).
 The REST API's default `ProcessEngineAuthenticationFilter` authenticates the user with HTTP Basic Auth.
 It makes use of the `IdentityService` to check the user's password and to load **group** and **tenant** memberships for that user.
 If that was successful, it sets the user as authenticated for the current thread via the Java API.

 If you require an authentication mechanism other than HTTP Basic Auth, you need to implement your own `AuthenticationFilter`.
-For more details, see the SSO section below.
+For more details, refer to the SSO section below.

 If you do not need the REST API in production, consider undeploying the REST API web application.

 ### Securing Camunda's web applications

 The Camunda web applications (Tasklist, Cockpit, Admin) have by default a form based _authentication turned on_.
-There is no further need for changing any configuration when going into production, apart from the more general consideration to enable a custom identity service provider (see below).
+There is no further need for changing any configuration when going into production, apart from the more general consideration to enable a custom identity service provider (refer below).
 However, ensure that you do not deploy artifacts like the _h2 console_ and the _example applications_ in your production environments.
 They are solely shipped for development purposes and a smooth experience when getting started with Camunda.

 Internally, Camunda Web Apps use an `AuthenticationFilter` very similar to the REST API `ProcessEngineAuthenticationFilter` described above; it just redirects an unknown user to the login page.